Updated March 24, 2021 to reflect amendments made to the law.

 Based on the legislative justification, it appears policymakers were seeking to address concerns stemming from facial recognition software used for school security and school safety.
 Although the moratorium effectively stops such uses–for example, it does require schools like Lockport to stop use of its facial recognition security system–the enacted law goes well beyond that scope by prohibiting the purchase or use of all forms of biometric identifying technology “for any purpose.”
 In FPF’s 2019 letter to the legislature, we advised that any such moratorium should be “targeted” and “specifically focused on pausing the use of facial recognition systems for security purposes at public school facilities, rather than . . . all biometric technology.”
 In addition to facial recognition, biometric identifying technology also includes technology that recognizes fingerprints, handprints, retina and iris patterns, DNA sequence, voice, gait, and facial geometry, and we noted that prohibiting all biometric technology would “lead to unintended consequences.”

-The law, fortunately, requires the Education Commissioner to create a report on the risks and benefits of biometric technology in schools during the moratorium, which would allow for a measured future approach to biometrics in schools.
+The law, fortunately, requires the Director of the Office for Information Technology Services to create a report on the risks and benefits of biometric technology in schools during the moratorium, which would allow for a measured future approach to biometrics in schools.
 However, the broad moratorium will not end until 2022 at the earliest.
 To comply with the law, school administrators need additional clarification regarding the scope of the law and its application, not only because of its broad prohibition of all “biometric identifying technology,” but also because it introduces a glaring ambiguity: it is unclear whether the law allows schools to disable biometric identification features in tools already in use—such as tablets where students can log-in with a fingerprint or face detection—or prohibits the use of those tools altogether, even if that functionality is turned off.

 The law defines a “biometric identifying technology” as “any tool using an automated or semi-automated process that assists in verifying a person’s identity based on a person’s biometric information.”
 Because of this broad definition, the moratorium has the potential to significantly disrupt day-to-day school operations.
 For example, some special education programs rely on assistive technology that analyzes voice data or facial expression.
-New York law also requires schools to ensure prospective school employees undergo a criminal history check, which includes a fingerprinting component.
 Schools have also relied on fingerprint readers to improve efficiency and equity for processing school lunch payments for more than 20 years.
+Notably, although the moratorium initially conflicted with requirements that schools ensure prospective school employees undergo a criminal history check, which includes a fingerprinting component, the law was amended in January to allow this usage.

 As it stands, the law also creates ambiguities for New York’s education stakeholders.
 Beyond the tools schools rely on for their biometric identifying technology, many products that schools routinely rely on, especially in the age of remote learning, incorporate biometric features—for example, the iOS, Windows, and Android operating systems all support facial recognition and fingerprint login.
 In addition to user authentication, tools used for instruction, after school programs, and administration may include facial recognition or other biometric identification capabilities.
 For example, some photo editing tools, including school yearbook applications, incorporate biometric “face tagging” features.
 It is unclear whether schools may permissibly use these tools during the moratorium so long as they disable the biometric identifying features, or if they must discontinue using the tools altogether.